Last Updated on March 19, 2021 by Julia Wilson

 The occasional vomit with no accompanying symptoms can be a wait and watch situation for 24 hours, but a cat who repeatedly vomits (even if it’s once every few days) and has additional symptoms or is under 12 months of age should be evaluated by a veterinarian the same day.

 Ataxia is a loss of muscle coordination (incoordination/unsteady gait).
-It is caused by disorders which affect your cat’s sense of motion, and it is a symptom of an underlying condition and not a disease in itself.
+It is caused by disorders that affect your cat’s sense of motion, and it is a symptom of an underlying condition and not a disease in itself.
 There are three types of ataxia in cats, cerebellar, vestibular and sensory.

 Causes include viral infections, bleeding into the brain, vasculitis, low blood or calcium levels, poisoning, meningitis, encephalitis, water on the brain, ear disorders, spinal trauma, metabolic disorders, tumours and blocked blood vessels.